 Life is busy, but that shouldn't get in the way of your education.
 Delta offers classes in both full-time and part-time tracks for the Associate in Applied Science - Nursing.

 For your general education and business courses, there are many options.
 There are day and evening options.
 There are on campus, online and blended classes.
-There are classes offered at main campus and at or off-campus centers in Bay City, Midland and Saginaw.
+There are classes offered at main campus and at or learning centers in Bay City, Midland and Saginaw.

 We work hard to make sure there's a schedule that will work for you!